commitdev/zero-aws-eks-stack/templates/terraform/README.md

 ## Upgrading an EKS Cluster

 Occasionally you may need to upgrade an EKS cluster.
-This is usually a pretty painless process, and there’s a ton of documentation online about it.
+This is usually a pretty painless process and there’s a ton of documentation online about it.

 As part of this process you will need to upgrade the cluster itself, and some core components.
 Kubernetes has various applications that run as deployments or daemonsets in the `kube-system` namespace like `coredns`, `kube-proxy` and the AWS VPC CNI provider called `aws-node`.